Master FaceTime: Use It Like a Pro [Advanced Guide]

 Filter background sounds

-Filtering background sounds in FaceTime is an important feature, especially when you're in a noisy environment and want to ensure that your voice is heard clearly by the other participants.
+Filtering background sounds in FaceTime is an important feature, especially when you're in a noisy environment and want to Make sure that your voice is heard clearly by the other participants.

 Here's how you can use Voice Isolation on FaceTime